f-gate/kv-trie/README.md

 Currently implemented for use in libp2p as a "Memory Store" as it implements that trait. -[ongoing, unfinished, waste of time]

 The Remove method prunes as it goes, making it more memory efficient but slower.
-The main issue is using the recursive type in a Box, perhaps i can implement aN INTERFACE FOR CONCURRENCY
+The main issue is using the recursive type in a Box

 i have left the old benchmarks as antiquity.
 ```